MattResner/Power-BI-Relative-Path/README.md

 ![image](https://github.com/MattResner/Power-BI-Relative-Path/assets/123479836/ba5bd726-dab3-4105-b7cb-ff6e8440f2f9)

-Relative path fixes this problem by substituting a base url (instead of the entire call) for the connectiveity test run in Power BI Services.
+Relative path fixes this problem by substituting a base url (instead of the entire call) for the connectivity test run in Power BI Services.
 When that test succeeds the rest of the syntax is run.
-The Query option helps organize our API call and dynamically set named paramaters such as calculated dates, optional arguments etc.
+The Query option helps organize our API call and dynamically set named parameters such as calculated dates, optional arguments etc.

 # Report Overview

 The Power Query M code in this Repository is designed to retrieve Consumer Price Index (CPI) data from the Bureau of Labor Statistics (BLS) API but this method will work for any public API with a user key.

-It fetches data for a time period specified in by the query paramaters and performs necessary transformations to present the data in a tabular format that contains CPI data with columns for year, period, month, latest values, and percentage changes for 1-month, 3-month, 6-month, and 12-month periods.
+It fetches data for a time period specified in by the query parameters and performs necessary transformations to present the data in a tabular format that contains CPI data with columns for year, period, month, latest values, and percentage changes for 1-month, 3-month, 6-month, and 12-month periods.

 We can then take the resulting tabular data and create a dashboard like this: